- Published on

 Data Engineering Is Growing Up

 Data engineering is making that transition now.
-Imperative approaches won't become obsolete - assembly language still exists for specific use cases - but the default approach for most work shifts to higher abstraction.
+Imperative approaches won't become obsolete - assembly language still exists for specific use cases - but the default for most work shifts to higher abstraction.

 Practical Guidance